aery32/aery32/aery32/README.md

     make MPART="uc3b1256"

-When done an ``libaery32_{mpart}.a`` archive file has been created, where {mpart} is the name of the defined MCU part.
+When done, an ``libaery32_{mpart}.a`` archive file has been created, where {mpart} is the name of the defined MCU part.
 If you have a standalone project, where you want to use Aery32 library, copy the created .a archive under your project root.
 Also copy the ``aery32/`` and ``ldscripts/`` directories.
-Then you can compile your project with Aery32 library, like this

-    avr32-gcc -std=gnu99 -O2 -mpart=uc3b1256 -I. -Wl,-Tldscripts/avr32elf_uc3b1256.x main.c foo.c bar.c libaery32_uc3b1256.a   -o binary.elf

-Going through some of the compiler options:

-- ``-I.`` permits you to include Aery32 header files, like this ``#include <aery32/gpio.h>``.
-- ``-Wl,-Tldscripts/avr32elf_uc3a1128.x`` pass the selected linker scripts for the linker.
-Make sure to select the right one.

-Still, for the sake of clarity your imaginary project root directory could look like this
+For the sake of clarity your imaginary project root directory could look like this

     your_project/
 	    aery32/